 A. Constituted.

 There shall be a Department of Community Development.
+The head of which shall be the Director of Community Development.

 B. Role.

 The Department is responsible for promoting the economic and neighborhood development of the City including industrial, commercial, and residential growth and development; coordination with local businesses, governmental and non-governmental agencies concerning development issues and funding; and the enhancement of residential areas of the City.
 The Department shall have other related powers and duties as assigned by the City Manager, the Mayor, or the Common Council.